GersonTf/lang-plus/README.md

 - TypeScript
 - Modern web technologies for optimal performance

-© 2024 Aplus Languages.
+© 2024 A Plus Languages.
 All rights reserved.